-According to the US Army, fringe is an honorable enrichment only, not an integral part of the flag.
-As it is attached on the edge, it does not “deface” the flag which therefore remains the Stars and Stripes of the US.
+According to the US Army, fringe is an honorable enrichment only, not an integral part of the color.
+As it is attached on the edge, it does not “deface” the color which therefore remains the Stars and Stripes of the US.
 Originally, fringe was used to create a static charge that actually helped keep the flag clean.

 “Fringe is for indoor flags only.”
 That is a reply I received from an Air Force Base Honor Guard member years ago who received bad training.
-If that is so, then someone had better tell the Joint Service Color Guard pictured at the top of this post.
-If a flag is mounted on a flagstaff that is to be carried and you are in a military color team, the flags better have fringe on them.
+If what she wrote to me is so, then someone had better tell the Joint Service Color Guard pictured at the top of this post.
+When a color is mounted on a flagstaff that is to be carried and you are in a military color team, for the Army, Air Force, and Space Force, all the colors better have fringe on them.
 That is the standard.
+The same goes for the Marine Corps, Navy, and Coast Guard, except they forbid fringe on the US.

 Gold fringe can be found on ceremonial flags used indoors and for outdoor ceremonies.
 The fringe is considered completely within the guidelines of proper flag etiquette.
 There is nothing in the Flag Code about the fringe being for federal government flags only.